- City Government

 - One developer

-- One downtown area property owner/business owner
+- Two downtown area property owner/business owners

 Two or more members of the Board must be residents of the City.
 Members not residents of the city must be employed or have their principal place of business within the City.